hannaanderloni/XAI/README.md

 # XAI
-Explainable AI Project Work for Data Processing and Analysis course at University of Milan Bicocca
+Explainable AI Project Work for the _Data Processing and Analysis_ course at University of Milan-Bicocca.